Tesla losses grow as it nears Model 3 launch

 Tesla is spending heavily ahead of the Model 3 launch, which it says is still on track to start production in July.

+"I don't know anything that would prevent us from starting production in July," Elon Musk, Tesla's CEO, said on a conference call with analysts.
+"There may be something that pops up, but I don't know what it is today."

-"As part of our Model 3 launch preparations, we are significantly expanding our infrastructure to support Tesla owners," the company wrote in a letter to shareholders Wednesday.
+In preparation for the Model 3 launch, Tesla says it's "significantly expanding our infrastructure to support Tesla owners," according to a shareholder letter Wednesday.

 Related: Tesla just became the most valuable carmaker in America